qkzk/fm/development.md

 - .ape files are previewed as a music files with mediainfo
 - files with extension ending with _ or ~ are previewed normally. ranger and other file manager may append an '_' while copying, some image editor will append a ~ while editing the image.
 Thoses files should be previewed.
+- update zoxide when moving in a directory.
+Only works when logging is done.
+It may become configurable in a future version.

 #### Summary